War in Gotland (1288): Background

-In the 1280s, in order to stop the rural people of Gotland from trading there, a large wall was constructed around Visby.
-The construction of the wall was thus the main reason for the war.
-The farmers asked the German military leader in Livonia for help; he and a few knights are said to have personally traveled to Gotland to help the peasants.
+In order to prevent the peasants on Gotland from trading in Visby, the burghers of the city constructed a ring wall around it, and the wall was the main casus belli for the peasants.
+The peasants asked the German military leader in Livonia for help; he and a few knights are said to have traveled to Gotland to help the peasants.

 Prelude

-Possibly with support from Livonian knights, the peasants armed themselves marched toward Visby, intending on attacking the city.
+Possibly with support from Livonian knights, the peasants armed themselves marched toward Visby, planning to attack it.
 In response, the burghers of Visby also mobilized their forces.

 War

-When the peasants reached Visby, their assault caught the city's defenders by surprise, and they marched into Visby, plundered, then fled with the booty.
-The burghers soon organized to counterattack with their allies.
-The city's troops consisted mostly of hired German mercenaries, but they were well-trained and combat-ready.

-The two sides eventually met at Högebro; the battle was hard-fought and lasted the entire day.
-Despite initial success by the peasants, the burghers eventually ended up victorious due to superiority in weapons.
-The defeated farmers retreated into a forest, but were pursued by the burghers' forces, resulting in many being captured and taken to Sjönem.
-However, the farmers did not lose hope, and mobilized for another battle.
+The peasant's assault surprised Visby's defenders, and once they entered the city, they plundered it and fled with their booty.
+The burghers soon organized to counterattack.
+Visby's forces mainly consisted of well-trained German mercenaries.
+The two sides eventually met at Högebro; fighting lasting the entire day.
+The burghers eventually won due to their superior weapons.
+The peasants were tailed through a forest, resulting in several being taken captive and brought to Sjönem.
+However, they did not lose hope, and mobilized for another battle.

-At Roma monastery, they engaged in another battle.
-Both sides suffered heavy casualties, but the battle was inconclusive.
-After the battle, the priests of the Roma monastery intervened and, managed to broker a truce after persistence.
+Another battle occurred at Roma Abbey where both sides suffered heavy casualties, but the battle was inconclusive.
+The priests in Roma Abbey managed to broker a truce after the battle.

-But peace was not made there.
-The peasants withdrew from negotiations repeatedly, and it was with great difficulty that the priests were able to prevent the renewal of battle.
-Finally, Bodel Kallin and Gerved of Martebo declared on behalf of the peasants that Edvard von Lode and several knights wanted to enter the city themselves and confirm the peace.
-That was how things stood when the news reached Magnus Ladulås about what was occurring on the island; the king promptly sent word that diplomats for both parties should come to him.
+However, the peasants withdrew from peace negotiations, but the priests prevented another battle.
+Finally, it was announced by Bodel Kallin and Gerved of Martebo that Edvard von Lode and several knights wanted to enter the city themselves and confirm the peace.
+Soon after, news reached king Magnus Ladulås about the events and he sent word that diplomats for both parties should come to him.
 Magnus also landed troops on the island, taking the side of the peasants.